citp/privacy-policy-historical/s/se/sen/sendspace.com.md

-> *The following text is extracted and transformed from the sendspace.com privacy policy that was archived on 2009-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091231151035id_/http%3A//www.sendspace.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sendspace.com privacy policy that was archived on 2010-03-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100318002302id_/http%3A//www.sendspace.com/privacy_policy.html) for the most accurate reproduction.*

-# Send big files the easy way.
-Files too large for email attachments?
-No problem!
+# Free large file hosting.
+Send big files the easy way!

 Please read this entire notice. **_Send_ space** has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for the **_Send_ space** Web site.